ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 This example would output `compliance-app` since the provided repository URL is named "compliance-app" on GitHub.

-If the name is not found it attempts to use the second-to-last segment of the URL as the name.
+If the name is not found, it attempts to use the second-to-last segment of the URL as the name.
 {: #note}